jpmckinney/copy_paste_pdf/README.md

 * If you need to extract text from image-based PDFs, use [docsplit](http://documentcloud.github.io/docsplit/) or Tesseract
 * If you have many volunteers, consider using [Crowdcrafting to transcribe tables](http://www.youtube.com/watch?v=yfnJHALzlZc)

+You may also be interested in the Open Knowledge Foundation's [messytables](https://github.com/okfn/messytables) and [pdftables](https://github.com/okfn/pdftables).

 ## Bugs?
 Questions?

 This project's main repository is on GitHub: [http://github.com/opennorth/copy_paste_pdf](http://github.com/opennorth/copy_paste_pdf), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.